dDipankar/DeepGuide/README.md

 - numpy 1.18.5
 - pandas 1.0.5
 ## Installation Guide
 The easiest way to get the needed prerequisites to run DeepGuide is through conda.
 If you have conda installed already you can skip this step, otherwise go to [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html) to learn how to install conda on your system.
-Once conda is correctly installed.
-You need to install the DeepGuide requirements with
+We have used conda version 4.8.5.
+Higher version is expected to work.
+Once conda is correctly installed, You can run the following command to install requirements for DeepGuide

 ```
-conda activate DeepGuide
+conda create -n deepguide python=3.6.10 ipykernel matplotlib pandas=1.0.5 numpy=1.18.5 scipy=1.4.1 tensorflow=2.2.0 keras=2.4.3 scikit-learn=0.23.1 biopython=1.71
 ```

 ## Runing the software
 ### For cas12a
 Assuming you have installed the prerequisites in a conda environment called deepguide, you can run the software using for cas12a guides using following command